 28. What is a fixture?

 The fixture refers to a fixed state of a set of objects, which are used as the baseline for the running of tests.
-The objective of the test fixture is to make certain there is a known and fixed environment where the tests are run so the results can be repeated.
+The objective of the test fixture is to make certain there is both a known and fixed environment where the tests are run so that the results can be repeated.
 It follows some of the following methods.

 • Setup() method that runs before each test invocation • Teardown () method that runs after each test method.